Variant Effect Predictor Download and install

 on Ubuntu.
 If you do not have sudo access you may have to ask your sysadmin to install any missing dependencies.sudo apt-get install libpng-dev libssl-dev

-On Mac OSX you may use
+On macOS you may use

 brew